Community Summit 2026

 Community Leaders Dinner

-Special Guest Speaker, Dennis M. Pullin, President and CEO of Virtua Health
+Speaker, Dennis M. Pullin, President and CEO of Virtua Health

 The Summit begins with a Community Leaders Dinner, bringing together faith leaders, nonprofit partners, elected officials, and community advocates for an evening of conversation and connection.

-Our guest speaker will be Dennis M. Pullin, President and CEO of Virtua Health.
+Our speaker will be Dennis W. Pullin, President and CEO of Virtua Health.
 Dennis Pullin is a nationally recognized leader in community health, equity, and innovation.
 Under his leadership, Virtua Health has expanded access to care and strengthened communities through initiatives such as mobile grocery services, affordable housing developments with embedded primary care, and major investments in regional health infrastructure.

 Following the keynote, the Tigris Foundation will facilitate guided table conversations designed to spark collaboration, surface emerging needs, and explore shared solutions across sectors.